Frontwave Credit Union: Controversies

-Overdraft Fees

 In 2024, a KPBS investigation found that Frontwave had benefited from an exclusive arrangement with the United States Marine Corps for decades.
 Each year, approximately 20,000 Marine recruits go through boot camp at the San Diego Marine Corps Recruit Depot (MCRD).
 The Marine Corps funnels many of these recruits into the credit union to process their paychecks.
 KPBS discovered that, over the previous three years, the credit union had collected approximately $8 million annually in overdraft fees from its members, which was about triple the average among all California state-chartered credit unions.
 Financial records showed that the credit union relied on the fees as a key source of revenue.
 These fees were often applied to accounts with low balances, sometimes draining the accounts entirely.
 After the initial report, members of Congress launched an investigation into Frontwave, in April 2024, this included U.S. Sens.
 Elizabeth Warren, Bernie Sanders, Cory Booker, JD Vance, and Rep. Sara Jacobs.
 The members of Congress called the overdraft practices “unconscionable” and urged for a change in fee policies.
 They also expressed worry about the potential harm that excessive overdraft fees could cause service members.